The Holocaust and the Nakba: International perspectives

+Historian K. M. Fierke has pointed out that both the Hebrew word for the Holocaust, HaShoah, and the Arabic al-Nakba, translate to "the catastrophe".

-Raphael Lemkin, the inventor of the concept of genocide, supported Zionism and likely considered the Nakba justified in line with mainstream Zionist views.
-Although he championed the independence of "small nations", especially the Jews, Lemkin did not believe in granting independence to groups, such as Palestinian Arabs, that he thought were not sufficiently developed to qualify as nations.
-In his 2021 book The Problems of Genocide, historian A. Dirk Moses argues that the universalization of the Holocaust in the definition of genocide has served to exclude other acts—including the Nakba—from moral opprobrium.
+In his 2021 book The Problems of Genocide, A. Dirk Moses argues that Raphael Lemkin, who coined the term genocide and who supported Zionism, likely considered the Nakba justified in line with mainstream Zionist views.
+Although Lemkin championed the independence of "small nations", especially the Jews, he did not believe in granting independence to groups, such as Palestinian Arabs, that he thought were not sufficiently developed to qualify as nations.
+Some historians, including Bartov, have criticized this analysis of Lemkin.
+Moses continues that the universalization of the Holocaust in the definition of genocide has served to exclude other acts—including the Nakba—from moral opprobrium.
 Moses writes, "Today, this regime ascribes Palestinians the role of the villains in a global drama about preventing genocide and a 'second Holocaust' for resisting colonization of and expulsion from their land."

+Fierke and Moses have argued that as the Holocaust is a universalized memory in Western culture, it has tended to block out the memory of the Nakba.

-Some historians such as Moses and Donald Bloxham have criticized the perceived uniqueness of the Holocaust, and instead view it and the Nakba as part of broader trends of settler colonialism and ethnic nationalism leading to genocide and ethnic cleansing in the European rimlands.
-There is a general consensus that colonialism is a valuable frame of analysis for Nazism and the Holocaust.
-Historian Omer Bartov writes that various competing nationalisms in east-central Europe excluded Jews.
+Some scholars such as Moses and historian Donald Bloxham have criticized the perceived uniqueness of the Holocaust, and instead view it and the Nakba as part of broader trends of settler colonialism and ethnic nationalism leading to genocide and ethnic cleansing in the European rimlands.
+Bartov writes that various competing nationalisms in east-central Europe excluded Jews.
 Their negative treatment by non-Jewish neighbors during and after the Holocaust "by all accounts... rendered many of them indifferent and callous and at times vengeful toward the Arab population they encountered in Palestine".